 Cut or Bitten Tongue, Lip or Cheek

-Ice can be applied to any bruised or swollen areas.
-For bleeding, apply firm (but gentle) pressure with sterile gauze or a clean cloth.
-If the bleeding does not stop with pressure or continues after 15 minutes please go to an emergency room.
+Apply ice to any bruised or swollen areas.
+Using sterile gauze or a clean cloth, apply firm, but gentle pressure to stop the bleeding.
+If bleeding continues after 15 minutes, please call our office or go to the emergency room.